GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/summer-of-code/index.md

 * **Skills:** C++ (mandatory to dig into the existing codebase), JavaScript (for the generated code), good understanding of algorithms and data structures.
 * **Difficulty:** medium
+* Project size: 90 hours
+* Possible mentors: 4ian, D8H
+* Expected outcome: a reworked code generation that is faster than currently and documented possible other improvements (if time is too short to implement them).

 ### Animation support for 9 Panel Sprite and Tiled Sprite objects